swagshaw/swagshaw.github.io/index.md

 *——Do not go gentle into that good night.*
 ## About Me

+Hello, I am Yang (Jan) Xiao, Xiao is my last name.
+Now I am a software engineer at [Fortemedia](https://www.fortemedia.com/).

-Hello, I am Yang (Jan) Xiao, a first-year CS Master student at [NTU](https://www.ntu.edu.sg/) advised by [Chng Eng Siong](https://personal.ntu.edu.sg/aseschng/default.html).
+Recently I graduated as a CS Master student at [NTU](https://www.ntu.edu.sg/) advised by [Chng Eng Siong](https://personal.ntu.edu.sg/aseschng/default.html).
 I obtained my B.Eng degree from Jilin University.
 Then I worked as a software development engineer at [China Mobile](https://www.chinamobileltd.com/en/global/home.php) for one year.

 Jan is contributing to building **"easy-to-use"**, **"efficient"**, and  **"robust"** next-generation data-centric AI systems.
 At this moment, I mainly work in the data-centric speech learning system.
 Specifically, continual learning, active learning apply in the speech domain to make the learning system continual, real-time and efficient.